pancaketaicho/100-days-of-code/log.md

 **Thoughts:** Today was a huge step in setting up my environment.
 I'd actually had VS Code downloaded from a long time ago (which I believe was from a suggestion on a Traversy Media video), but today I finally started using it in conjunction with the HTML/CSS tutorial from IiH and started developing some muscle memory.
 I had to use Google to learn the VS/Microsoft versions of commands in the tutorial (and a command line video - which was done on a Mac terminal).

+### Day 7: April 18, 2019, Thursday

+**Today's Progress**: Continued working through the Interneting is Hard HTML and CSS tutorial on VS Code.
+Got about halfway through the second chapter.
+Very slow progress.
+Felt tired.

+**Thoughts:** I didn't feel like I was mentally present while I was working through the tutorial.
+So far this was the least productive day I think.
+I'll try not to dwell too much on it.
+Just don't think too hard about it and move on to tomorrow.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday